 PeerTube for Zcash: Decision + Implementation Plan

 Executive summary (for publication): Zcash needs its own video infrastructure because the current default requires users to trade privacy for access.
-Zk Av Club is actively deploying watchz.cash, a community-run PeerTube instance for the Zcash ecosystem where viewing and publishing do not depend on surveillance platforms.
+Zk Av Club is deploying watchz.cash, a community-run PeerTube instance for the Zcash ecosystem where viewing and publishing do not depend on surveillance platforms.

 Target: Invite-only alpha by April 30, 2026.